helgatheviking/Nav-Menu-Roles/readme.txt

 1. No duplicate posts will be created but all menu post meta (including your Nav Menu Roles info) will be imported

 == Changelog ==

+= 1.6.0 =
+* Feature: Hiding a parent menu item will automatically hide all its children
+* Feature: Add compatibility with Menu Item Visibility Control plugin and any plugin/theme that is willing to add its inputs via the `wp_nav_menu_item_custom_fields` hook.
+See the [FAQ](http://wordpress.org/plugins/nav-menu-roles/faq/#compatibility) to make our plugins compatible.

 = 1.5.1 =
 * Hopefully fix missing nav-menu-roles.min.js SVN issue